Kirk-Wang/Cloud-Native/README.md

 * And `this one` explains the other way to use the Downward API (through files that get created in the container filesystem)

+### Environment variables, pros and cons
+* Works great when the running program expects these variables
+* Works great for optional parameters with reasonable defaults (since the container image can provide these defaults)
+* Sort of auto-documented
+(we can see which environment variables are defined in the image, and their values)
+* Can be (ab)used with longer values...
+* ...You can put an entire Tomcat configuration file in an environment...
+* ...But should you?
+(Do it if you really need to, we're not judging!
+Bu we'll see better ways.)

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------